consumptionof/cons-demo-store/README.md

   the rewards points expended during the transaction, and the customer's total remaining rewards points.

+### Version 0.07
+- Updated get_true
+  get_true can now accept default values.
+  The default is either 0, 1, or 2.
+  0 functions as False, 1 as True, and 2 as an error.
+2 is returned either if the user entered nothing and no default value was intended, or if the user put in an incorrect input too many times.
+  I've also updated the insert functions with this new function.

+- Added check_phone
+  This function just checks if a phone number exists.
+  I would revise check_codes to look at phone numbers given a particular table name, but it would require me to also change the function so it wouldn't return a float.
+  IMO, it's easier to just use check_phone like this.

+- Made it so that check_codes actually does something.
+  It used to complete the function when iter < 3 was false, which, of course, was set to 0 at the very start of the function.
+  Hopefully I don't have to do that anymore.
+  (Maybe this sounds a bit degrading, but I figure it's okay, since I'm only degrading myself.)

+  I've also started work on the update_coupon function.
+  It's not nearly in working order yet, but I think
+  I might be able to make it call view and use those results rather than rewriting a whole new "find entries in this table" function.
+I might do something with the many functions in the program, try to unify them a bit, but that will come later.

 ### Version 0.06
 - Updated check_numeric
   In its original incarnation, check_numeric would just check